WebOrigami/docs/src/content/framework/tutorial.md

 another: This is a file at the top-level.
 ```

 Each key — the name of the virtual folder or file — is followed by a colon.
 Everything after the colon becomes the content.
 For virtual folders, indent virtual files beneath it.
-For virtual files, you can enter text after the colon.
+For virtual files, enter text after the colon.
 You can use a `|` character to indicate the beginning of multi-line text.

 Now you’re going to start defining virtual files to bring your About Us site to life.